Current Page Path

 I obtained my bachelor’s degree in Materials Science and Engineering from the University of Tennessee, Knoxville and my master’s degree in Information Science with a specialization in Library and Information Services from the University of Michigan, where I also completed coursework in Arabic historiography and directed readings in classical Arabic and Ottoman Turkish.
 The foundations for my scholarly interest in the manuscript culture of the Islamic world were laid during the years I lived and studied the Arabic language in Amman, Jordan, and I have since trained in manuscript studies and book structures with Adam Gacek and Julia Miller.

-As cataloguer for the Library’s "Collaboration in Cataloging: Islamic Manuscripts at Michigan" project (2009-2012), I led the descriptive effort which realized the detailed cataloguing of 904 codex manuscripts from the Library’s Islamic Manuscripts Collection, characterizing not only their contents (text, paratext and visual content) though transcription, notes and headings, but also their form while addressing the script and hand, structure (composition of gatherings, sewing, and cover), dimensions, writing surface, layout and other physical aspects.
+As cataloguer for the Library’s "Collaboration in Cataloging: Islamic Manuscripts at Michigan" project (2009-2012), I led the descriptive effort which realized the detailed cataloguing of 904 codex manuscripts from the Library’s Islamic Manuscripts Collection, characterizing not only their contents (text, paratext and visual content) through transcription, notes and headings, but also their form while addressing the script and hand, structure (composition of gatherings, sewing, and cover), dimensions, writing surface, layout and other physical aspects.
 Particular attention was given to the evidence for the history of the manuscript as attested in manuscript notes and in changes to structure through addition or repair.

 My research interests include Arabic palaeography and codicology with a focus on bookmaking (specifically writing material and structural repairs), ownership, reading and collecting practices, as well as manuscript cataloguing and digital mediation of cultural heritage.